Google Ads

 By RUPERT MISSICK Jr

-A NEW human rights report prepared by the US State Department sites the unsolved 2011 murder of a gay man while pointing out that the Bahamas offers no protection against discrimination for lesbian, gay, bisexual, and transgender (LGBT) persons.
+A NEW human rights report prepared by the US State Department sites the unsolved 2011 murder of a gay man while pointing out that The Bahamas offers no protection against discrimination for lesbian, gay, bisexual, and transgender (LGBT) persons.

 According to the report, members of the Bahamian LGBT community believe that the June 2011 murder of photographer Sharvado Simmons occurred at the hands of a group of men seeking retribution for a previous incident where Simmons solicited and deceived one of the men while dressed “in drag.”